-Differentiation opportunities are available to all students in grade kindergarten through grade five at all elementary schools.
-For students who need curriculum beyond what differentiation can provide at the classroom-level, beginning in third grade, REACH provides curriculum enhancements based on academic needs and augments classroom instruction with enrichment and/or acceleration.
+In middle school, there are opportunities for differentiation within the classroom setting at all grades.
+For students who need curriculum beyond what differentiation can provide at the classroom-level, REACH provides curriculum enhancements based on academic needs and augments classroom instruction with enrichment and/or acceleration.
 Elmhurst District 205 provides enriched services in two programs: English Language Arts (ELA) and Mathematics.

 REACH services in District 205 begin in 3rd grade and continue through 8th grade.
-Initial identification for programming happens in 2nd REACH Identification includes utilizing multiple metrics including achievement and ability data and teacher recommendation.
-If a student isn't currently in REACH programming in 3rd and 4th grade, an appeals process is facilitated by the district during the winter.
-The appeals process uses multiple data metrics.
-Rubrics for placement into REACH ELA and/or math are posted on the district website.
+If a student isn't currently in REACH programming, an appeals process is facilitated by the district during the winter.
+The appeals process uses multiple data metrics including achievement and ability data and teacher recommendations.
+Rubrics for placement into REACH ELA and/or math are available on the district's website.